DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-new.md

   <li>Company: Middle Colum and Right Sidebar </li>
 </ul>

+<p>See more information on <a href="https://knowledge.hubspot.com/integrations/install-and-manage-app-cards" target="_blank">the HubSpot official article.</a></p>

 <p class="text-center"><img src="../../assets/images/guide3n.png" alt="Access from Sidebar" class="my-3 border border-3 border-primary rounded rounded-3"></p>

-<p>It can also be configure by Admin by clicking inside the record on "Customize", select the view (Default view?) and then add the cards on the proper locations.
+<p>It can also be configure by Admin(s) or users with permits, by clicking inside the record on "Customize", select the view (Default view?) and then add the cards on the proper locations.
 Please note that it is possible to have also a dedicated tab just for the Meddicc Card:</p>

 <p class="text-center"><img src="../../assets/images/guide31n.png" alt="Access from Sidebar" class="my-3 border border-3 border-primary rounded rounded-3"></p>